swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetEventFrames**
-> ItemsEventFrame ElementGetEventFrames(ctx, webId, optional)
+> ItemsEventFrame ElementGetEventFrames(a.client.ctx, webId, optional)
 Retrieve event frames that reference this element based on the specified conditions.
 By default, returns all event frames that reference this element that have been active in the past 8 hours.

 ### Required Parameters